jlevy/og-equity-compensation/README.md

 stock for tax and accounting purposes, it doesn’t mean you can expect to sell it for that value!

+🄳 An [**acquisition**](https://www.investopedia.com/terms/a/acquisition.asp) is when one company (the purchaser) acquires ownership of most or all of the shares of another company (the company being bought) It’s also called a **sale** of the company that is being acquired.

+🄳 A sale or IPO is often called an **exit** or **liquidity event**.
+Sales, dissolutions, and bankruptcy are all called **liquidations**.

 🄳 The ability to buy and sell stock is called **liquidity**.
 In startups and many private companies, it is often hard to sell stock until the company is sold or IPOs, so there is little or no liquidity for shareholders until those events occur.

-🄳 A sale or IPO is often called an **exit** or **liquidity event**.
-Sales, dissolutions, and bankruptcy are all called **liquidations**.

 🄳 A [**dividend**](http://www.investopedia.com/terms/d/dividend.asp) is a distribution of a company’s profit to shareholders, authorized by the board of directors.